Numerical analysis of a non-clamped dynamic thermoviscoelastic contact problem: Introduction

 \section{Introduction}

-Contact processes appear in many fields of industry and everyday life.
-Hence it is reasonable to study mathematical models concerning various properties and parameters of physical bodies being in a contact with each others.
-In particular the thermal effects play a special role in such models.
+Physical contact processes appear in many fields of industry and everyday life.
+Hence, it is reasonable to study mathematical models concerning various properties and parameters of physical bodies in contact with each other.
+In particular, thermal effects play a special role in such models.
 A physical body may change its properties and shape when heated.
-In particular a contact between two physical bodies is directly related to a heat exchange.
-Moreover a frictional contact usually leads to heat generation.
-There are numerous publications concerning mathematical analysis of contact processes with thermal effect, that essentially deal with existence and uniqueness of solution for the stated problems.
-We recommend \cite{ADLY, AKRS, A2002, A1997, CHAU2, FT, RS2000} as the exemplary references in this field.
+On the other hand, contact between two physical bodies is directly related to a heat exchange.
+Additionally, frictional contact usually leads to heat generation.
+It is clear that a well-formulated mathematical model should take into account all of the above phenomena.

+There are numerous publications concerning mathematical analysis of contact processes with thermal effect, which essentially deal with the existence and uniqueness of a solution for the stated problems.
+We recommend \cite{ADLY, AKRS, A2002, A1997, CHAU2, FT, RS2000} as representative references in this field.

-Apart from the theoretical aspect of mathematical modelling, the numerical analysis plays a significant role.
-Typically it includes approximate schemes based on temporal and spatial discretization, estimate of the error between the approximate and the exact solution and computer simulations.
-This kind of approach carried out for various contact problems of mechanics with or without thermal effect is presented in \cite{ABF, BBD, Bartosz, BBK, BFO, BFT, BDS, CFHS, CFKSV, FM, HSS, HILD_RENARD, khlare, kpr} for instance.
+Apart from the theoretical aspect of mathematical modeling, numerical analysis also plays a significant role.
+Typically, it includes approximation schemes based on temporal and spatial discretization, an estimate of the error between the approximate and exact solutions, and numerical simulations.
+This kind of approach carried out for various mechanical contact problems with or without thermal effect is presented, for instance, in \cite{ABF, BFV, BFT, CFHS, CFKSE, FM, HSS, HILD_RVNARD, khlare, kpr}.